singh1aryan/Poppy-Corn/README.md

-# AryanMovieDB
+## What it does
-- An app where you can look for movies and tv shows
+Gives you all the details of all movies and tv shows in the world.

-- Search for a movie, tv show, or an actor
+## How I built it
-- Used retrofit library and Gson converter
+Built in Android studio using the Movie DB API

-- Everything is real time, using the Movie DB API
+## What I learned
-- Watch trailers on a click, get details of all episodes of a tv show
+Integrating the Movie DB API fully into my app.

-## More to come
+Integrating youtube trailers, tab layouts, swipe layouts, navigation bar to my app

-- Room database for likes and my list
+## What's next for PoppyCorn
-- Animations for the home page and info pages
+Netflix API so that people can look for netflix shows and movies

-- Netflix fragment for the movies and tv shows on netflix
+Integrating with other APIs to make it easy to discover

 <img src="app/src/main/java/com/example/aryansingh/aryanmoviedb/Images/44416515_712217605804621_7158912516163108864_n.jpg" width="200" >